History of Manila: American period (1898–1942)

 Felix Roxas y Fernandez, The 2nd Mayor of Manila and the son of the architect Felix Roxas y Arroyo who is the nephew of Domingo Roxas, from the prominent Spanish Filipino family in Manila; the Roxas clan.

-U.S. Troops invaded Manila in 1898 and waged war with the Spaniards and Filipinos in the Spanish–American War and the Philippine–American War.
+U.S. troops invaded Manila in 1898 and waged war with the Spaniards and Filipinos in the Spanish–American War and the Philippine–American War.
 Following the defeat of Spain, U.S. forces took control of the city and the islands in one of the most brutal and forgotten chapters of Philippine American history.

-The American Navy, under Admiral George Dewey, defeated the Spanish squadron in the Battle of Manila Bay on May 1, 1898.
+The U.S. Navy, under Admiral George Dewey, defeated the Spanish squadron in the Battle of Manila Bay on May 1, 1898.

 During the Battle of Manila the Americans took control of Manila from the Spanish.
-Admiral Dewey testified that after the battle the Spanish Governor wished to surrender to the Americans rather than the Filipinos.
+Admiral Dewey testified that after the battle the Spanish Governor-General wished to surrender to the Americans rather than the Filipinos.

 In the Treaty of Paris in 1898, Spain handed over the Philippines to the United States of America for US$ 20,000,000, ending 333 years of Spanish rule in the islands.